raas-dev/configent/README.md

 ### 🖥️ install_apps

-MacOS, APT-based (Ubuntu, Debian) and YUM-based (Fedora, Rocky) are supported.
+MacOS, APT-distros (Ubuntu, Debian), YUM-distros (Fedora, Rocky) and Alpine Linux are supported.

 **On ARM64 Linux distros, Homebrew is skipped (see Known bugs).**